-For example, a child with dyslexia reads a passage in a book.
-He spends a great deal of his cognitive horsepower interpreting the letters he sees into coherent words and sentences.
-His working memory attempts to work simultaneously, yet most of his cognitive horsepower is being consumed by his dyslexia.
+Working memory is an active process because it needs a certain amount of cognitive “horsepower.”
+When a child with dyslexia reads a passage in a book.
+They spend a great deal of their cognitive horsepower interpreting the letters they see into coherent words and sentences.
+Their working memory attempts to work simultaneously, yet most of their cognitive horsepower is being consumed by dyslexia.
 This can make it difficult for the child to retain and recall the content of the passage being read.
-Over time, this can create anxiety and distress when having to face a challenging task.
+Over time, this can create anxiety and distress for the child when they are met with a challenging task.